Modified Korteweg-de Vries equation: modulated elliptic wave and a train of asymptotic solitons: Preliminaries

-with initial func\-tion which rapidly tends to their limits, namely Here $l$ satisfies the inequality $l>c>0,$ and $\sigma>0$ is an arbitrary positive number.
-We suppose that there exists the solution of this initial value-problem and that this solution converges to its limits with the first moments: for any $t$
+Let us consider the initial-value prob\-lem (\ref{mkdv}), (\ref{ic}) with an initial func\-tion which rapidly tends to its limits, namely Here $l_0$ satisfies the inequality $l_0>c>0.$ We suppose that there exists the solution of this initial value-problem and that this solution converges to its limits with the first moment: for any $t$

+We are interested in the long-time asymptotic behavior of the solution of the Cauchy problem.

 Let $a^{-1}(k)$ be the standard transmission coefficient (\cite{KM}).
 It has the following properties: